willfurnass/sheffield_hpc/parallel/GPUComputing.rst

 .. include:: /referenceinfo/imports/scheduler/SLURM/common_commands/seff_usage_import.rst

-These commands report on CPU and memory usage (but not GPU details, as GPU stats are not available in seff here).
+These commands report on CPU and memory usage (but not GPU details as GPU stats are not available in ``seff`` on our clusters).
 If you see high CPU usage but low GPU utilisation, it may indicate that the CPUs are struggling to keep the GPU fed with data.
 In this case, consider requesting more CPUs (e.g. using ``--cpus-per-task=8`` or higher) — **provided your application can actually use them effectively**, such as multi-threaded data loading.
 Be mindful not to request more CPUs than needed, as this can lead to resource waste and reduced availability for other users.